 On the other hand, you might be able to live on the cheap in a smaller Midwestern city, but you’ll quickly find that it’s hard to meet fellow nomads or expats – and good luck finding something to do on a Friday night.

 The largest benefit of moving to Las Vegas, however, is its tax-friendliness.
-Unlike high-tax states like New York or California, Nevada generates enough gambling revenue to negate the need for state income tax, sales tax, and other taxes – namely property tax – are low compared to similar states.
+Unlike high-tax states like New York or California, Nevada generates enough gambling revenue to negate the need for state income tax, sales tax, and other taxes – namely property tax – which are low compared to similar states.

 It’s also surprisingly affordable.
 The city consistently ranks among the cheapest cities to live in the US thanks to its low cost of living.
 You can easily find a decent one-bedroom in Vegas for under $1,500 per month, and you can expect to spend around $2,000 a month to live comfortably in the city – provided you don’t spend a fortune gambling.
 Overall, you get a lot of bang for your buck in Vegas.

 Cheapest City for Nomads in North America